 Jade Muffin: In an earlier episode, SpongeBob gets bullied by Flats the Flounder and Mrs. Puff does nothing to help him, and at the episode's end SpongeBob is the one who gets in trouble for "beating up" Flats.
 Notice a parallel here?
 Given what he went through in that episode, you would think SpongeBob would know better than to treat Gary so poorly, but in A Pal for Gary all he does is treat Gary the same way Mrs. Puff treated him in The Bully.

 Cabbit Girl Emi: For me, it was Stuck in the Wringer.
 SpongeBob gets stuck in his wringer and Patrick becomes even stupider than usual by thinking he wanted to be glued in!
 Just when you thought it was bad enough when SpongeBob is forced to take the day off from work, Patrick more or less tries to get him to cheer up at the amusement park, and it ends up with SpongeBob yelling at Patrick.
 The worst part?
 Everyone in the crowd gives No Sympathy towards SpongeBob, and said that what happened to him served him right.
-Pissed me right the hell off, that did.
+And Nickelodeon thought this episode was okay to green-light?!?